abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Hf

-  Needs a GW version fsp is probably unavoidable but log ders are not optimal. the p version is the only one that does not have an explicit f projector, did we never try?
+  Needs a GW version fsp is probably unavoidable but log ders are not optimal.

-  * Hf-p.in:
-    Use dvloc0 8.0

   * Hf-sp.in:
     4f frozen in core.
 Has 2 f-projectors to improve transferability.